This interview was originally published on VideoNuze.

 VideoNuze: To the extent CTV is biggest beneficiary, any more info on targeting tradeoffs being made, at least temporarily?
 Is new CTV spend primarily contextual-based or other attributes?

 JS: In addition to reworking channel mix we are also working with our clients to expand or supplement their existing targeting strategies given the changing consumption patterns.
 We are focused on finding our clients desired audiences always but looking at historical interests and content to determine the most appropriate strategies.
-There is no one option currently bring prioritized, but we are definitely taking into consideration all viewing habits and content types to help work through the right mix that will drive the largest benefit to our clients.
+There is no one option currently being prioritized, but we are definitely taking into consideration all viewing habits and content types to help work through the right mix that will drive the largest benefit to our clients.
 I think one other point to highlight is our focus on premium content across all channels as a key priority and focus.
 This is paramount to the value that SOURCE brings to market and we are holding true to that with CTV strategies.

 VideoNuze: Is the virus/spending shift accelerating more clients to gain exposure to CTV and will this have an impact in 2nd half of ’20 and beyond?
 (In other words, slope of growth curve in CTV ad spend sharper through ’21 or beyond?)